O'Donnell Abú: Legacy

-The song was chosen by Radio Éireann as the station ID signal in 1936, after a poll of listeners.
-It remains to be such to this day.
-Every day it is played on RTÉ Radio 1 at 5:30AM.
+The song was chosen by 2RN (later Radio Éireann) as the station ID signal in 1936, following a poll of listeners, and it continues to be used: it is played on RTÉ Radio 1 at 5.30 every morning.

-In 1956, the song was recorded by Irish folk group the Clancy Brothers and Tommy Makem.
+In 1956, it was recorded by Irish folk group the Clancy Brothers and Tommy Makem.

-The song appears in the 1966 movie, The Fighting Prince of Donegal.
+It appears in the 1966 film, The Fighting Prince of Donegal.

-The song music with new lyrics was used by the Christian Brothers from Ireland as the school rally of St. Joseph's College in Hong Kong.
+The music with new lyrics was used by the Christian Brothers from Ireland as the school rally of St. Joseph's College in Hong Kong.

-The song music with lyrics of Chong Gene Hang College in Hong Kong from 1971 was modified from St. Joseph's College, Hong Kong.
-In 2000, the lyrics have translated into Chinese.
+The music with lyrics of Chong Gene Hang College in Hong Kong from 1971 was modified from St. Joseph's College, Hong Kong.
+In 2000, the lyrics were translated into Chinese.